-To Send an e-mail, select New, and enter the recipient in the To: field, type in the subject, the body of the e-mail and select Send.

-- To change the default password, Select Options, Select See all Options and Select Change your Password from the list of shortcuts. - For more details go to http://dut4life.dut.ac.za
+- ☐ Send an e-mail, select New, and enter the recipient in the To: field, type in the subject, the body of the e-mail and select Send. - change the default password, Select Options, Select See all Options and Select Change your Password from the list of shortcuts. - ☐ For more details go to www.outlook.com/dutlife.ac.za